Loading dock plate installation and maintenance

-- Is this loading dock plate sufficient for my needs?: The size and weight of a steel loading dock plate in use on a dock should reflect the intended usage of the asset.
+- Is this loading dock plate sufficient for my needs?: The size and weight of a steel loading dock plate in use on a dock should reflect the intended usage of the asset, including the capacity it’s expected to hold.
 Will people be traveling across on foot, or will they be driving forklifts?
 How heavy are the loads that will be carried?
 Is the plate the right size to be a bridge between the loading dock door and truck beds?
 Facilities converted from retail space to warehouse use are especially likely to have insufficient equipment in place for logistics operations.

 - How old is the loading dock plate and what is its condition?: Good facility maintenance and upkeep means keeping tabs on every asset in the building.
 When there is clear and frequently updated data on loading dock equipment, it is easier to plan proactive maintenance and prevent downtime.
 While a loading dock plate is a simple machine without moving parts, it is still susceptible to wear and tear and not exempt from inspections.

 - Would a mechanical loading dock leveler be more suitable?: If your facility is seeking to accelerate supply chain operations, it may be time to invest in a loading dock leveler instead of a plate.
-This cuts down on the need for manual labor, especially if you select a hydraulic or powered loading dock leveler.
+This cuts down on the need for manual labor, especially if you select a hydraulic dock leveler or powered loading dock leveler instead of a conventional mechanical dock leveler.
 Today’s vertical loading dock leveler systems take up less space than traditional pit levelers and enable loading dock doors to close and seal tightly, making them work in a wide variety of situations.

 - Use of vehicle restraint systems: Every truck that pulls up to the loading dock needs to be held in place by specialized equipment.
 While wheel chocks are the minimum, many loading docks are upgrading to truck restraint systems integrated directly into the loading dock for greater safety.
 Semi trailers loaded or unloaded without trucks present may also need jacks to balance their weight.